pythontime/tac-live_terraform_3_30_23/opt-01-fish/opt-01-instructions.md

 > NOTE: the /local part of the directory path works for many Linux distros, but should be omitted in Debian.

+Restart your computer or virtual machine.
+After the restart the Fish shell should work by default.

 Modify the Fish prompt, color scheme, and more, by running the following program in the terminal:

 `fish_config`